 It’s also the mode of thought we use to imagine different visual perspectives.
 Are these two shapes different?
 Or are they identical and merely oriented differently?

-This is a classic mental rotation test – one measure of visuospatial ability.
+This is a classic mental rotation test – one what that researchers measure visuospatial ability (Anomal et al 2020).
 Another spatial intelligence test presents a figure made of blocks, and asks the test taker to create an exact copy.

 Such skills are only one aspect of a person’s overall intelligence.
 But research suggests that spatial thinking is an important predictor of achievement in STEM, or science, technology, engineering and mathematics.

 - Preschoolers who are better at visualizing spatial relationships develop stronger arithmetic abilities in primary school (Zhang et al 2014; Gilligan et al 2017; Verdine et al 2014; Verdine et al 2017).